FlowSpec: Continuous Pipelined Speculative Decoding for Efficient Distributed LLM Inference: Experiment

 \subsection{Main Results}

-Table \ref{tab:main_results} presents the results of FlowSpec and the baselines across multiple tasks on 4 LLM models.
-From the table, we observe that FlowSpec significantly outperforms both Naive PP and PipeDec on a variety of tasks.
-Across multiple tasks, FlowSpec achieves an average speedup of up to \textbf{1.79$\times$} compared to Naive PP on the mathematical reasoning task.
+\textbf{Decoding Performance.} Table \ref{tab:main_results} presents the results of FlowSpec and the baselines across multiple tasks on 4 LLMs.
+From the table, we observe that FlowSpec significantly outperforms both Chunk-PP and PipeDec on a variety of tasks.
+Across multiple tasks, FlowSpec achieves an average speedup of up to \textbf{1.73$\times$} compared to Chunk-PP on the mathematical reasoning task.

-\textbf{Temperature = 0.} Under the greedy sampling strategy, FlowSpec’s average performance on each model surpasses that of PipeDec and Naive PP. Specifically, on the LLaMA2-Chat 13B model, it achieves a 1.65$\times$ speedup over Naive PP, whereas PipeDec only attains a 1.21$\times$ speedup under the same conditions.
-More specifically, FlowSpec achieves a 1.70$\times$ speedup on the question answering (Natural Questions) dataset with the LLaMA2-Chat 13B model as well, demonstrating the effectiveness of our method.
-It is evident that FlowSpec delivers nearly consistent speedups across different tasks.
-For example, on the Vicuna-v1.3 7B model, it approximately achieves the average speedup ratio of 1.32$\times$ across these tasks, demonstrating that our method is effective and exhibits both robustness and stability under a variety of conditions.
-Overall, FlowSpec illustrates effectiveness and robustness at temperature = 0.

-\textbf{Temperature = 1.} Table \ref{tab:main_results} highlights FlowSpec’s remarkable advantage: on the LLaMA2-Chat 13B model, it runs 1.71$\times$ faster than Naive PP at temperature = 1.
-On the Vicuna-v1.3 13B, it delivers a 1.79$\times$ boost on the math reasoning task (GSM8K).
-Moreover, it generates 7.88 tokens/s on the LLaMA2-Chat 7B on average, demonstrating outstanding efficacy.
+Under the greedy sampling (i.e., Temperature=0), the decoding performance of FlowSpec far surpasses that of PipeDec and Chunk-PP, with speedup rates up to 1.46$\times$ for 7B models and 1.72$\times$ for 13B models.
+As for stochastic sampling (i.e., Temperature=1), experimental results highlights FlowSpec's remarkable advantage.
+FlowSpec achieves faster decoding than baselines across all six tasks, with speedup rates upto 1.56$\times$ for 7B models and 1.73$\times$ for 13B models.
+In general, FlowSpec obtains approximately average speedup rates of 1.45$\times$ for 7B models and 1.70$\times$ for 13B models compared to Chunk-PP, and about 1.2-1.4$\times$ speedups compared to PipeDec.
+The speedup of FlowSpec is also consistent for both greedy sampling and stochastic sampling.
 Owing to the uncertainty inherent in stochastic sampling, the acceleration achieved across different datasets and models exhibits appreciable variability.

-When executing text summarization on CNN/Daily Mail with temperature=1 on Vicuna-v1.3 7B, FlowSpec's performance is marginally inferior to that of PipeDec.
-This is mainly due to the high decoding stochasticity and low draft acceptance rates from the draft model, leading to frequent cold starts in both approaches.
-Compared to FlowSpec, PipeDec's layer-wise expansion strategy incurs slightly lower cold-start overhead, which may contribute to its modest performance gain in such cases.
-Nevertheless, FlowSpec demonstrates overall superiority and efficiency.
+\textbf{ALT \& ALR.} Table \ref{tab:avg_AL} shows the mean value of average accept length of each pipeline \textbf{turn} and SD \textbf{round} (explained in Sec. \ref{sec:overview}) across four datasets.
+We can approximately consider that all pipeline turns have equal latency across different methods, thus ALT reflects the overall decoding performance.
+Results show that FlowSpec has a larger average accepted length for each pipeline turn compared to the baselines, demonstrating its effectiveness in accelerating speculative decoding.
+Moreover, the ALR of FlowSpec exhibits significantly improved continuity on speculative decoding with pipeline parallelism, enabling generating more tokens in a single SD round and reduced pipeline cold starts, leading to increased decoding efficiency.